olawestin/electronics-rpi-dht22-web/README.md

 ## Wiring

 According to the specifications, the DHT22 sensor requires a pull-down resisor on its data pin.
-This is a wiring diagram on how to connect this:
+Here is a wiring diagram on how to connect this:

 ![DHT sensor wiring diagram with pulldown resistor](rpi-dht22-breadboard-big_bb.svg)

-Since the DHT22 package often contains an internal pulldown resistor, then we can simplify the wiring diagram and connect it directly to the Raspberry Pi:
+Since the DHT22 package often contains an internal pulldown resistor, we can simplify the wiring diagram and connect the sensor directly to the Raspberry Pi:

 ![DHT sensor wiring diagram](rpi-dht22_bb.svg)

 ## Software

-Make sure that the operating system is set up with network access.
+Make sure that the Raspberry Pi operating system is set up with network access.

 ### Setup

+Create a new folder on the Raspbery Pi, for example `dht-web`.
+Change the active directory to this folder.

-Copy the [dht-web.py](dht-web.py) file into a folder on the Raspberry Pi.
+Copy the [dht-web.py](dht-web.py) file into the folder.

-Set up python environment and install required libraries:
+Set up the python environment and install required libraries:

 ```bash
 python3 -m venv env